Relationship Pattern Report.

 A different level of understanding

-For many people, it offers an understanding of their relationship patterns that would typically take time to develop within therapy - presented in a clear, structured way.
+For many people, this report provides a level of clarity that would otherwise take time to develop within therapy - presented in a clear, structured way.

 How this fits with therapy